Generic Name: Ketorolac Eye Drops (Single-Dose Containers) (KEE toe role ak)

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 How is this medicine (Acuvail) best taken?

-Use Acuvail (ketorolac tromethamine eye drops) as ordered by your doctor.
+Use Acuvail (ketorolac eye drops (single-dose containers)) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - For the eye only.

 - Wash your hands before and after use.